destaMo/Scrum-Notes/content/qa/skills/fundamentals.md

 - What are some good practices in keeping good relations with developers?
 - What specifies a valuable feedback?
+- What are some examples of actions to do while onboarding a QA engineer on a project?
+Why is it worth to keep those things written on a checklist?
 - What phases of a sprint can a QA participate in and how?
 - What are pros of managing a project in Agile?
 - What are some exmaples of obstacles/challenges you might come across on a project?